arrmansa/Razors-Edge-batching-scheduler/PAPER.md

 For these experiments, this pattern is consistent with a transition between memory-dominated to compute-dominated behavior.

 In the real `BAAI/bge-m3` workload on gpu, we observe a qualitatively similar contour trend with higher measurement noise.
+Note the narrower shape on the gpu performance contours, indicating that batching generally works and improved performance especially on low sized inputs.

 In the real `jinaai/jina-embeddings-v2-base-en` workload on cpu we observe a qualitatively similar contour shapes.
+Note the narrower shape on the cpu performance contours.
+This is explained by matrix multiplication being mostly compute bound on cpu, and wasted compute being heaviliy penalized.

 This supports applicability to the evaluated workload class (variable-size batched inference with calibrated estimators).